kushalishah/MechaCar_Statistical_Analysis/README.md

 #### Metrics
 Collecting data for comparable models across all most manufacturers using the following metrics:
-*  Engine Type (electric, hybrid or gas), Safety Features, Current Selling Price.
+*  Engine Type (electric, hybrid or gas), Safety Features, Current Selling Price, Horsepower

 #### Hypothesis: Null and Alternative
 After determining which factors are key for the MechaCar's genre: